 Ensaimada – Mallorca’s Most Famous Pastry

 No trip to Mallorca is complete without trying the ensaimada, the island’s most iconic pastry.
-This sweet treat, made with flour, water, sugar, eggs, and lard (hence its name, derived from saim, meaning lard in Mallorcan), is characterized by its spiral shape and light, fluffy texture.
+This sweet treat combines flour, water, sugar, eggs, and lard—hence its name from saim, the Mallorcan word for lard—and features a spiral shape with a light, fluffy texture.

 There are several varieties of ensaimadas in Mallorca.
-The most traditional version is a plain ensaimada dusted with powdered sugar, but other popular variations include those filled with pumpkin jam (cabello de ángel), custard cream, chocolate, or whipped cream.
+The most traditional ensaimada is plain and dusted with powdered sugar, while popular variations include fillings such as pumpkin jam (cabello de ángel), custard cream, chocolate, and whipped cream.
 Each has its own unique appeal, and it is hard to resist any of them.

-Ensaimadas are typically enjoyed for breakfast or as an afternoon snack, accompanied by coffee or hot chocolate.
-They can be found in almost every bakery and pastry shop on the island, and it is common for visitors to buy them as souvenirs from Mallorca.
+People typically enjoy ensaimadas for breakfast or as an afternoon snack with coffee or hot chocolate.
+Bakeries and pastry shops across the island sell them, and visitors often buy them as souvenirs from Mallorca.

 Frito Mallorquín – A Dish with Deep Roots

 Frito Mallorquín is one of the oldest recipes on the island, known for its intense flavor and rich combination of natural ingredients.
-It is made with lamb or pork offal, which is cooked together with potatoes, onions, peppers, and a blend of spices such as fennel, bay leaves, and chili peppers.
+Cooks prepare it with lamb or pork offal, cooking it together with potatoes, onions, peppers, and spices such as fennel, bay leaves, and chili peppers.
 This dish has Sephardic origins and has been part of Mallorcan cuisine for centuries, remaining highly popular to this day.

-Despite its name, it is not deep-fried in the conventional sense.
-Instead, the ingredients are slow-cooked in olive oil, allowing them to absorb the rich flavors of the spices and aromatic herbs.
+Despite its name, cooks do not deep-fry it in the traditional sense.
+Instead, cooks slowly prepare the ingredients in olive oil, allowing them to absorb the rich flavors of spices and aromatic herbs.
 The result is a dish with a crispy texture in some parts and a tender, juicy bite in others, creating a perfect balance of flavors.
 Frito Mallorquín is a popular choice for those seeking an authentic and distinctive dish.
-It is commonly served in many traditional bars and restaurants across the island.
+Many traditional bars and restaurants across the island commonly serve it.